History Department (HIS)

 Origins of Cities

-This course examines the origins and development of urban life.
-Students will first explore, from an anthropological perspective, the character of modern cities.
-Students will next examine the earliest cities in the Old and New Worlds, and comparatively explore the varied ecological, social, political, and demographic processes associated with urbanization in various ancient civilizations (Mesopotamia, Egypt, Indus Valley, China, Andes, and Mesoamerica).
-While the focus of this course is on archaeological cities, it draws heavily on ethnographic and sociological studies of urban forms.
-The purpose of this course is to provide students with a comparative understanding and appreciation of urban life and its long history.
+This course provides students with a comparative understanding and appreciation of urban life and its long history by examining the origins and development of urban life.
+Students explore the character of modern cities from an anthropological perspective.
+Students examine the earliest cities in the Old and New Worlds and comparatively explore the varied ecological, social, political, and demographic processes associated with urbanization in various ancient civilizations (e.g., Mesopotamia, Egypt, Indus Valley, China, Andes, and Mesoamerica).
+With a focus on archaeological cities, this course draws heavily on ethnographic and sociological studies of urban forms.
 (Cross-listed with ARC/HIS; may only earn credit in one department.)
 Offered Occasionally.

 HIS 341 Cr.3